StylianouMaria/paper/paper.md

 -da Vinci applied very thin, nearly transparent layers of oil paint with his fingers over many months to slowly build up the glowing, softly focused image of Mona Lisa.

+#Figures
+All figures are going under this section